It is a common belief that robust life lasting immunity results from antibodies, antibodies derived from either the vaccine or illness convalescence.

 The latest data shows a slightly higher vaccination rate of 91.1% in 2016.
-So despite maintaining the same (or better) rate of vaccination since 2000 the media repeatedly broadcasts their absolute panic over dangerous anti-vaxxers and a "falling vaccine uptake."
+So despite maintaining the same (or better) rate of vaccination since 2000, when the vaccine was hailed for eliminating measles, the media repeatedly broadcasts their absolute panic over dangerous anti-vaxxers and a "falling vaccine uptake."
 Why do they say it's falling when it isn't?

-The next article digs deeper, uncovering CDC research which shows that the measles vaccine wanes and additional booster shots are ineffective.
+The next article digs deeper, uncovering additional CDC research showing the MMR vaccine wanes and additional booster shots are ineffective.

 CONTINUE to the next article - Ch3: Part 4

 1974 Paper - children who cannot make antibodies experience measles without problem and become immune Here

 CDC - Top 4 Things Parents Need to Know About Measles Here